Jelgava massacres: Establishment of the German SD

-The Vagulāns Kommando
+Vagulāns Kommando

 Vagulāns had been a member of Pērkonkrusts, a Latvian ultranationalist and antisemitic organization in the 1930s.
 He claimed he had simply met Stahlecker on the highway to Riga, but Professor Ezergailis, questioned this, and stated that the possibility could not be ruled out that Vagulāns had been a pre-war SD agent in Latvia.
 The Germans remained in the background in Jelgava, and it was Vagulāns who organized the killings.

 Burning of the synagogues

-Two or three days after the Germans captured the city, the Great Synagogue of Jelgava was burned, apparently by the Germans using hand grenades and gasoline.
+Two or three days after the Germans captured the city, the Great Synagogue of Jelgava was burned, apparently by Germans using hand grenades and gasoline.
 As the fire burned, the building was ringed by guards wearing German helmets.
 It was said in the city the next day that the rabbi refused to leave the synagogue, and perhaps other Jews were burned in the synagogue, or brutalized outside.
-Some Latvian onlookers of the burning expressed sympathy for the Jews, who were forced to march by and witness the burning prayer house.
+Some Latvian onlookers of the burning expressed sympathy for the Jews, who were forced to march by and witness the burning house of worship.